TheLucidGamer/MGF_-_Metroid_Gear_Fusion/ReadMe.txt

 	Simply patch the .bps file to your ROM ("Metroid Fusion (U).gba" or similar) either through your Emulator or using Flips Patcher.
 If there are any bugs, please be sure to log them and

-		** This Hack only effect the English Language Text.
+		** This Hack only effects the English Language Text.
 		   Every other language is unchanged.

 ~~~~~~